SumoLogic/sumologic-documentation/blog-csoar/2023-12-04-application-update.md

 ### Changes and Enhancements
 * Playbooks: Added ability to dynamically select an authorizer in UserChoice node.
+#### Cloud SOAR
+* Contextual menu now contains Open link in new tab action if URL is highlighted.
 #### Automation Service
 * The Automation Service now permits you to execute Containment and Scheduled actions.
 App Central has been updated accordingly.